 After a Business Data Model is created, there needs to be a clear distinction between business variables and the process variables.
-If process variables already exist in Bonita BPM V6, these would be migrated automatically.
+If process variables already exist in Bonita V6, these would be migrated automatically.

 - Business variables should be created or made available at a pool level.

 - These can be initialized with form data using contracts, either manually defining a script or generating the script automatically.

 - Initialization of the business attributes at the task level is done using ‘operations’ as depicted below.

 It is always recommended to make use of business variables whenever the business data is to be utilized in different processes, as the process level variables are limited to only that particular process and not available outside the process.

 The UI designer introduced in Bonita 7 is highly powerful and helps users to create a rich UI.
 Below are some high level features of the UI designer.

 - The UI designer tool is independent of the process.

 - It can be launched from the Bonita studio to perform any activity related to a form/page etc.

 The image below is a screen grab of the UI designer’s home page.